• Skip to primary navigation

 Sauté chopped onion in olive oil until soft then add minced garlic.

-Add chicken broth, heavy cream and mustard then bring to a boil.
+Add chicken broth and the other remaining ingredients, then bring to a boil.

 Season then add the meatballs.